Boundedness in families with applications to arithmetic hyperbolicity: Introduction

+Let us explain some of the terminology appearing in Conjecture \ref{conj}.
+First, throughout this paper, we will let $k$ be an algebraically closed field of characteristic zero.
+Now, a projective variety $X$ over $k$ is said to be \emph{algebraically hyperbolic over $k$} if there is an ample line bundle $\mathcal{L}$ on $X$ and a real number $\alpha_{X,\mathcal{L}}$ such that, for every smooth projective irreducible curve $C$ over $k$ of genus $g$ and every morphism $f:C\to X$, the inequality holds.

-For $n\geq 1$ and $m\geq 0$ integers, we follow the terminology introduced in \cite[\S4]{JKa} and refer to a projective variety as $(n,m)$-bounded over the algebraically closed field $k$ if, for every projective normal integral scheme $Y$ over $k$ of dimension at most $n$, all pairwise distinct points $y_1,\ldots, y_m \in Y(k)$, and all $x_1,\ldots,x_m\in X(k)$, the scheme parametrizing morphisms $f:Y\to X$ with $f(y_1) = x_1, \ldots, f(y_m) = x_m$ is of finite type over $k$.
-We say that $X$ is $n$-bounded if it is $(n,0)$-bounded and we say that $X$ is bounded if it is $n$-bounded for every integer $n$.
+For $n\geq 1$ and $m\geq 0$ integers, we follow the terminology introduced in \cite[\S4]{JKa} and refer to a projective variety as $(n,m)$-bounded over the algebraically closed field $k$ if, for every projective normal integral scheme $Y$ over $k$ of dimension at most $n$, all pairwise distinct points $y_1,\ldots, y_m \in Y(k)$, and all $x_1,\ldots,x_m\in X(k)$, the scheme parametrizing morphisms $f:Y\to X$ with $f(y_1) = x_1, \ldots, f(y_m) = x_m$ is of finite type over $k$; we refer the reader to \cite[\S 3]{Debarrebook1} for basic definitions and properties of Hom-schemes.
+We say that $X$ is $n$-bounded over $k$ if it is $(n,0)$-bounded over $k$ and we say that $X$ is bounded over $k$ if it is $n$-bounded over $k$ for every integer $n$.
 We refer the reader to \cite{JKa} for a discussion of the relations between algebraic hyperbolicity, boundedness, and $(n,m)$-boundedness.

-The above notions are defined for projective varieties over algebraically closed fields.
-More generally, if $X$ is a projective variety over a field $k$, we say that $X$ is algebraically hyperbolic over $k$ if $X_{\overline{k}}$ is algebraically hyperbolic over $\overline{k}$, where $k\to \overline{k}$ is some algebraic closure.
-We define the notions of boundedness and $(n,m)$-boundedness over $k$ in a similar manner.
+More generally, if $X$ is a projective variety over a (not necessarily algebraically closed) field $F$ of characteristic zero, we say that $X$ is algebraically hyperbolic over $F$ if $X_{\overline{F}}$ is algebraically hyperbolic over $\overline{F}$, where $F\to \overline{F}$ is some algebraic closure.
+We define the notions of $n$-boundedness, boundedness and $(n,m)$-boundedness over $F$ in a similar manner.

-We follow standard terminology and say that an integral proper scheme $X$ over $k$ is of general type if it has a desingularisation $X'\to X$ such that $\omega_{X'/k}$ is a big line bundle.
-Also, we will say that a proper scheme $X$ over a field $k$ is of general type if, for every irreducible component $Y$ of $X$, the reduced closed subscheme $Y_\mathrm{red}$ is of general type.
-Finally, a proper variety $X$ over $k$ is groupless if, for every abelian variety $A$ over $\overline{k}$, every morphism $A\to X_{\overline{k}}$ is constant; see \cite{JAut, JKa, JVez, JXie} for basic properties of groupless varieties.
+We follow standard terminology and say that an integral proper scheme $X$ over $F$ is of general type if it has a desingularisation $X'\to X$ such that $\omega_{X'/k}$ is a big line bundle.
+Also, we will say that a proper scheme $X$ over $F$ is of general type if, for every irreducible component $Y$ of $X$, the reduced closed subscheme $Y_\mathrm{red}$ is of general type.
+Finally, a proper variety $X$ over $F$ is groupless if, for every abelian variety $A$ over $\overline{F}$, every morphism $A\to X_{\overline{F}}$ is constant; see \cite{JAut, JKa, JVez, JXie} for basic properties of groupless varieties.

 Our starting point in this paper is the fact that the notion of being of general type is an open condition in families of projective varieties.
 This statement can be deduced from results of Siu, Kawamata, and Nakayama (see \cite{NakayamaBook}).